 12 Essential Self-Care Apps For Becoming Your Best Self

-This post includes affiliate links for Audible and Ellevest.
+This post includes affiliate links for Audible.
 We’ll receive compensation if you decide to use either of these, at no additional cost to you.
 We only recommend things to you that we genuinely love.

-When it comes to taking care of yourself, there are basically infinite options out there.
-And thank goodness for that, because we so desperately need all the resources we can get for loving ourselves better.
+When it comes to taking care of yourself, there are basically infinite options out there – including self-care apps.
+And thank goodness for them, because we so desperately need all the resources we can get for loving ourselves better.

 The apps cluttering my phone weren’t filling me up.
 They were part of the problem.
 I consume so much that doesn’t leave me feeling good day-to-day.
 I’ll watch other people live their days on Instagram, and scroll through feeling a little envious and a lack of worthiness for what feels unattainable to me.